zalando-zmon/service-level-reporting/README.rst

 * Retrieve metrics such as latencies and error counts from KairosDB
 * Aggregate metrics, weighted by requests/s
 * Push metrics truncated to full minute timestamps into PostgreSQL
-* Generate reliabilty reports (weekly, monthly, ..)
+* Generate reliability reports (weekly, monthly, ..)

 Server local setup